TakshashilaInst/a-pathway-to-ai-governance/a-pathway-to-ai-governance.md

 Satya S. Sahu
 Sridhar Krishna

-This discussion document critically examines the different stages of the AI supply chain exploring a pathway for AI governance from a national interest perspective.
+This discussion document critically examines the different stages of the AI supply chain, exploring a pathway for AI governance from a national interest perspective.

 Recommended Citation:
 Bharath Reddy, Nitin Pai, Rijesh Panicker, Satya Sahu, Sridhar Krishna, “  A Pathway to AI Governance,” Takshashila Discussion Document No.  2023-14, November 2023, The Takshashila Institution.